 - It does not need any secondary memory in computer.

-Here, are important terms used in embedded system.
+Now in this Embedded Systems tutorial, we will cover some important terms used in embedded system.

 This measure of the survival probability of the system when the function is critical during the run time.

 Fault-Tolerance is the capability of a computer system to survive in the presence of faults.